stormchaserroleplaying/stormchaserRPG/Talents/Gunslinger/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 The hard-fought battles of your past have instilled in you a wellspring of resolve, which is represented by grit points.
-You have a number of grit points equal to 1 + your Wisdom modifier (minimum of 1 point).
+You have a number of grit points equal to 1 + your Wisdom, Intelligence, or Charisma modifier (chosen when you acquire this talent)(minimum of 1 point).

 You can spend these points to fuel various grit features.
 You start knowing four such features: Buck Up, Bullet Time, Covering Fire, and Dodge Roll.
 You learn more grit features as you gain levels in this class.